sn19732/ont-pipeline/README.md

 - `ILLUMINA_READS_PAIR1` - fastq with the first reads of the paired-end Illumina dataset.
 - `ILLUMINA_READS_PAIR2` - fastq with the second reads of the paired-end Illumina dataset.
 - `CANU_GENOME_SIZE` - genome size parameter passed to canu.
+- `PILON_MAX_MEM` - maximum amount of memory used by pilon.
+Increase this is if pilon crashes because of running out of memory.

 The number of cores used can be specified by `CORES` (set this to the number of CPUs in your machine).
 Racon corrections can be disabled by setting `USE_RACON=no`.